List of Asia Countries Universities : :

 There is a difference between the education and enrollment of educational institutions in every country in Asia.
 Such as scientific and cultural and have been protected by UN education.
 Is the international measure for education.
 For example, the measurement of education is used by the measurement department of UNESCO and the AdSat database is adopted by the World Bank.
 The UN uses a development index for each nation, which is the education index component.

-Participate in education
+Participate in education in Asia

 GER is a component of the education index.
 The GER records the percentage of people in the official age group registered at a specified level.
 Students can study outside the official age limit.
 The 5 regions of Asia are East Asia, Southeast Asia, South Asia, West Asia, and Central Asia.